ehbush/debutaunt/README.md

 **The requirements I set out for myself were:**
 * Create a Bash Script that performs the update & upgrades I perform most frequently
 * Ensure the script will work on all flavours of Debian-based distros that I run in my home lab
+* Add a dietpi flag to the script for my many dietpi based Pi's
 * Allow the script to accept user-input at run-time
 * Host it in GitHub for the many reasons that GitHub is awesome.
 Tracking changes, allow others to fork/contribute/criticise :), + GitHub being an easy place to pull from on fresh Linux installs (virtual machines/Pi's, etc.).